ionlyseespots/ambient-design/README.md

 ## Development

 This project is in early development.

 Ambient is about using HTML to convey structure in a consistent grid system.
+The base grid system is a CSS3 flexbox layout that is defined by HTML5 elements.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.

 * Web site: http://ionlyseespots.github.io/ambient-design/index.html